androidand/tengil/README.md

 ## Credits

-Named after Tengil from Astrid Lindgren's "The Brothers Lionheart" - the tyrant who ruled Karmanjaka with absolute control.
+Named after Tengil from Astrid Lindgren's "The Brothers Lionheart" - who ruled with absolute control from his fortress.

 > **"All makt åt Tengil, vår befriare!"**
 > *("All power to Tengil, our liberator!")*

-In the saga, Tengil conquered Cherry Valley with his fire-breathing dragon Katla, ruling with an iron fist from his fortress in Karmanjaka.
-Like the fictional overlord who maintained strict control over his domain, this tool orchestrates your Proxmox infrastructure with unwavering authority - though for good, not evil.

-Just as Tengil commanded Cherry Valley from Karmanjaka, this Tengil commands your homelab infrastructure from a single YAML file.
+Like the tyrant who commanded Cherry Valley, this Tengil commands your homelab infrastructure from a single YAML file.
 The difference?
-This Tengil serves you, bringing order and automation to your storage empire.
+This Tengil serves you.